 The highest rates of disease occur in infants less than one year of age.
-Vaccination against whooping cough is part of the national immunisation schedule and plays an important role in reducing the spread of the disease.
+Vaccination against whooping cough is part of New Zealand’s national immunisation schedule and plays an important role in reducing the spread of the disease.

 Signs and symptoms